ymcatwincities/openy_gated_content/modules/openy_gc_personal_training/README.md

 ![Virtual Y 1on1 meeting](assets/vy_14_virtual_meeting.png "Virtual Y 1on1 Meeting Demo")
 Short video demo: https://www.loom.com/share/c49ef7bb4b2a4435ac78bfc53582e2f1

+## Requirements

+This module requires [State Machine](drupal.org/project/state_machine) contrib project.
+It is absent in the Virtual Y composer.json since we dont want to install unneeded modules to all VY projects.
+Please add it to your project if you want to use this module.

 ## Module structure

 This module is consist of the 1on1 Meeting entity, additional logic that works with it and additional modules for the Virtual Y application.